Solar Greenhouse Lights installed – check!

 All types of materials were scavenged – old doors, even older windows.
 At least 2-3 people a day stopped to comment while it was being built.

-Tim has had numerous requests to have the little greenhouses built, and may have found his next profession!
+Tim has had numerous requests to build the little greenhouses and may have found his next profession!

 What I Wanted in My Solar Greenhouse Lights

-Choosing a solar light is not that difficult, and it often just boils down to personal preference, but there are a few things to consider that were important to us.
+Choosing a solar light is not that difficult, and it often just boils down to personal preference, but there are a few things to consider that are important to us.

 - How long would the solar lights stay on?